Are you wondering what is the best oil for hair growth and thickness?

 Several articles deal with the precautionary approach to this substance, which is used in many cosmetic products.
 In particular, it would prevent the skin from breathing properly.

-The other disadvantage of this brand is its rather unpleasant smell if you don’t choose its jasmine version.
+The other disadvantage of this brand is its very unpleasant smell – petrol – if you don’t choose its jasmine version.
+That said the jasmine smell is quite artificial.

 You may also find the “Gold” version of amla Dabur oil.